Param-Patil/Real-Time-Product-Demand-Forecasting-System-with-End-to-End-MLOps-Pipeline/README.md

-##  Product Demand Forecasting System with MLOps
+##      Real Time Product Demand Forecasting System with End to End MLOps Pipeline

 An end-to-end Machine Learning system to forecast daily product sales across retail stores using historical data.
 Designed with full MLOps lifecycle in mind — from data ingestion to automated retraining and real-time monitoring.
 Product Demand Forecasting System with MLOps — Built a full-stack ML pipeline (XGBoost/LightGBM) with FastAPI, Streamlit, Airflow, Docker, and Prometheus for real-time sales forecasting and automated retraining.